 What sets KFAC apart?
 From concept until completion, no matter how large the task, all aspects of each campaign are handled by kids.
 The Board of Directors and Junior Board of Directors lead and inspire hundreds of kids from across Oahu.
-No matter what fun idea KFAC comes up with each year, the goal is always the same: to put on the best campaign ever, share the beneficiary charity’s mission with the community, and raise as much money as possible for the non-profit .
-It goes both ways, since Kidz develop leadership, teamwork and organizational skills and learn lasting philanthropic values along the way.
+No matter what fun idea KFAC comes up with each time, the goal is always the same: to put on the best campaign ever, share the beneficiary charity’s mission with the community, and raise as much money as possible for the non-profit.
+It goes both ways: Kidz develop leadership, teamwork and organizational skills and learn lasting philanthropic values along the way.

-ThinkTank 2016 was Kidz’ fourth campaign.
-Since 2008 KFAC has raised more than $420,000 in total and distributed every penny to the Ronald McDonald House, American Heart Association’s kids programs, Friends of the Children’s Justice Center of Oahu, and Kapiolani’s Neonatal Intensive Care Unit.
-Now, with ThinkTank 2017, Kidz comes home to where it began: raising money to help the kids of the Ronald McDonald House Charities.
+Since starting as a third-grader’s class project in 2008, KFAC’s five campaigns have raised more than $760,000 and distributed every penny to the Ronald McDonald House Charities, American Heart Association’s kids programs, Friends of the Children’s Justice Center of Oahu, and Kapiolani Medical Center’s Neonatal Intensive Care Unit.

 Kidz For A Cause is a series of volunteer-driven events powered entirely by kids, for kids in need.
 We strive to empower the next generation with the leadership skills to give back to the community.